Myles Wakefield

 Myles Wakefield (born 13 June 1974), is a former professional tennis player from South Africa.
 He enjoyed most of his tennis success while playing doubles, achieving a career-high doubles ranking of world No. 46 in 2001.
 In 2002 he won an ATP doubles tournament in Casablanca, partnering Stephen Huss.
+Won the Durban Bowling club padel tournament partnering with Shaun Leagas..